arashnm80/spot-seek-bot/README.md

 - I've set 30 seconds waiting time for 2 requests in a row from 1 user so it won't be spammed
 - I've set log channel and database channel for the bot.
 It stores every downloaded song in database channel and use it as a storage and prints logs from everything to log channel (errors, user messags, ...)
 - We use spotify api to get tracks from a valid link so you should sign up in https://developer.spotify.com/ and get your own token.
+- All mp3 files are downloaded with high 320k quality.

 ## status
 I've created This bot to download musics by their link from spotify (single track, album or playlist)..